 Uncontrolled foreign capital investment has driven up housing prices in cities all around the world.
-I’ll make sure we’re building homes for local people and families, not foreign investors.
+I’m working to make sure we’re building homes for local people and families, not foreign investors.

 Bring in tough new conflict of interest rules and a lobbyist registry

 More transparency at city hall means more public trust in our decision making and preventing companies from influencing our housing policies.
-I will extend federal and provincial laws to the municipal level in Vancouver.
+I'm working on extending federal and provincial laws to the municipal level in Vancouver.

 Build 25,000 new non-profit affordable rental homes over the next ten years